parisyee/broad_strokes/draft_5/notes.md

 But even though they decide to go through with it, there is still a massive hurdle.
 Maybe there is an ameatue adult film movie contest and she convinces them that they should enter.

+She goes to church with her husband and her parents.
+He is singing loud.
+Her parents are singing loud.
+She is singing quietly and is distracted, looking at something else.
+This is the meeting hall.

+After church they have lunch.
+Her parents are so proud of him.
+Wesley.
+He is the son they never had.
+He tells everyone about how great things are going at work and they praise him.
+They ask her how work is going for her.
+She says that it's the same and doesn't elaborate.

+She commutes to the city for work.

+She works in a big office with a lot of loud, confident types.

+She has

 # Other Characters

 ### Walter